 \subsection{Experimental Facility}

 Experiments were performed in a vertical water tunnel, the test section of which is 1.5 m long with a cross-section of 0.25 m $\times$ 0.25 m, shown in figure~\ref{fig:VWT}a~\cite{buchner2015measurements,buchner2017stability,davey2025experimental}.
-The settling chamber is connected to the top of the test section by a 16:1 contraction, which includes a honeycomb and screens to reduce the turbulence level and scale in the tunnel test section.
+The settling chamber is connected to the top of the test section by a 16:1 contraction, which incorporates a honeycomb and screens to reduce the turbulence intensity and scale in the tunnel test section.
 Water is pumped from the plenum chamber below the test section up to the settling chamber such that the flow through the test section is downwards.
 The walls of the test section are made of 15 mm thick clear acrylic.
 A removable panel is located on one wall for access to the test section, and is set flush to the internal side of the wall to minimise asymmetry in the tunnel.
 Seeding and filtration of the tunnel is performed via an auxiliary circuit, which is isolated during experiments.
-A sting of diameter 9.3 mm is mounted to a crossbeam of thin aerofoil cross-sections above the test section, and tapers in diameter over the last 100 mm down to 4.65 mm in diameter and ends in a threaded rod which is used to mount a sphere in the test section.
+A sting of diameter 9.3 mm is mounted to a crossbeam of thin aerofoil cross-sections above the test section.
+The sting tapers over the last 100 mm to a diameter of 4.65 mm and terminates in a threaded rod used to mount the sphere.
 A close-up view of the sphere mounting structure is shown in figure~\ref{fig:VWT}b.

-A sphere with a diameter of $D=40$ mm was manufactured using a Phrozen Sonic Mighty 8k 3-D printer, which has a 35 \textmu\@m layer height and a planar resolution of 22 \textmu\@m $\times$ 22 \textmu\@m, as shown in figure~\ref{fig:VWT}c.
-The sphere has a shell thickness of 2.5 mm and an external boss at the top for mounting to a threaded rod on the end of the sting.
+A sphere with a diameter of $D=40$ mm was fabricated using a Phrozen Sonic Mighty 8k 3D printer, featuring a layer height of 35 \textmu\@m and a planar resolution of 22 \textmu\@m $\times$ 22 \textmu\@m, as shown in figure~\ref{fig:VWT}c.
+The sphere has a shell thickness of 2.5 mm and an external boss at the top for mounting to the threaded rod on the end of the sting.
 The boss begins parallel to the sting and smoothly transitions to the sphere surface.
 The sphere is supported internally by a conical structure, which features slits to prevent uncured resin from being trapped in the cavities during printing.